Clinical Studies

 Conclusion: Combined therapy shows potential but is less effective than blue/red light combinations.

-Blue-Light Therapy for Acne Vulgaris: Systematic Review & Meta-Analysis
+Blue-Light Therapy for Acne Vulgaris: A Systematic Review and Meta-Analysis

-Blue (415 nm) and red (660 nm) light for treatment of acne vulgaris
+Phototherapy with blue (415 nm) and red (660 nm) light in the treatment of acne vulgaris

 Objective: To investigate the therapeutic effects of blue and red light on acne vulgaris.